huaweicloud-latam/knowledge-base/docs/management-and-governance/iam/user-federation-keycloak-saml.md

 In the diagram below, you can see the authentication process flow in Huawei Cloud using an IdP.

-{% include image.html post=page.path file="image3.png)
+{% include image.html post=page.path file="image3.png" %}

 # Keycloak

-First, you need to obtain the XML configuration file from the Huawei Cloud service provider (SP" %} to perform the configuration in Keycloak.
+First, you need to obtain the XML configuration file from the Huawei Cloud service provider (SP) to perform the configuration in Keycloak.

 In a web browser, go to the following page and save its contents in an XML file: <https://auth.huaweicloud.com/authui/saml/metadata.xml>.

 **<span class="underline">Note:</span>** For private cloud-based deployments, such as HCSO, the public endpoint to obtain SAML 2.0 XML will have the following structure: .

-{% include image.html post=page.path file="image4.png)
+{% include image.html post=page.path file="image4.png" %}

-Once done, go to the IdP (Keycloak" %} settings page and navigate to the “Clients” section.
+Once done, go to the IdP (Keycloak) settings page and navigate to the “Clients” section.
 Click “Create” to create a new client.

 {% include image.html post=page.path file="image5.png" %}